-2. be in good academic and financial standing with the college;
+- be in good academic and financial standing with the college; and

-3. have their graduation petitions reviewed by an academic advisor and then cleared by the Office of Records, Registration and Veterans Affairs.
+- have their graduation applications initially cleared by an academic advisor and submitted by the advisor to the Office of Records, Registration and Veterans Affairs.

-Graduation candidates for certain years may be required to take an outcome assessment examination prior to the date of graduation.
-The scores on the exam will be used for statistical analysis of student progress.
-The scores will not be part of any student’s academic record.
-The exams are administered in the HCC Test Center.
+Graduation candidates may be required to take a general education assessment examination prior to the date of graduation.
+The scores on the exam will be used for statistical purposes measuring student progress.
+The scores will not be a part of a student’s record or used for graduation clearance.